-Goal: Value all members of our staff and endeavor to help all of our employees develop to their fullest potential

-Objective: Implement a competitive Compensation System that supports effective recruitment, retention, motivation and recognition of a skilled, and diverse workforce.
+Goal: Value all members of our staff and endeavor to help all of our employees develop to their fullest potential Objective: Implement a competitive Compensation System that supports effective recruitment, retention, motivation and recognition of a skilled, and diverse workforce.
 Strategy Action Steps Performance Measurements Conduct a Compensation and Classification study of all salaried positions, in partnership with experienced compensation consultants.
-Develop a competitive compensation program that recognizes and rewards desired performance and contributes to the overall success of Metro.
-Establish a compensation philosophy that maintains a competitive market position Implementation of a new Compensation and Classification System by June 2015.

-Objective: Implement A Performance Management System that provides valuable feedback and drives performance that supports the Bi-State Development's Goal and Objectives

-Strategy Action Steps Performance Measurements Evaluate current BSD Develop or Re-design the New Performance employee measurement and Agency's performance Management System feedback systems and management system implemented by June 2015. develop approach to improve performance management
+Objective: Implement A Perfo Develop a competitive compensation program that recognizes and rewards desired performance and contributes to the overall success of Metro.
+Establish a compensation philosophy that maintains a competitive market position Implementation of a new Compensation and Classification System by June 2015. that provides valuable feedback and driv Goal and Objective es performance that supports t es the Bi-State Development's Strategy Action Steps Performance Measurements Evaluate current BSD employee measurement and feedback systems and develop approach to improve performance management Develop or Re-design the Agency's performance management system New Performance Management System implemented by June 2015.